 Ready, set .... run!

-Today, as ever, it is highly recommended that runners be fit, agile, and have their wits about them at all times.
+As always, it is highly recommended that runners be fit, agile, and have their wits about them at all times.

 For the main event, a double fence marks the entire route of the bull run through the streets.
-This helps guide participants, spectators, (and the bulls) throughout the 900 yards it takes to get from the corral in Calle Santo Domingo to the bullring.
+This helps guide participants, spectators, and the bulls throughout the 900 yards it takes to get from the corral in Calle Santo Domingo to the bullring.